-Mr. Kamyotra has over 38 years experience working in policy formulation, development of environmental standards, establishment of real time monitoring networks in the areas of air quality, water and noise pollution.
-He has also been responsible for the development of India’s first indigenously developed mobile air quality monitoring van.
-He has travelled widely both in India and abroad, coordinating various European and Canadian bilateral programmes and projects to assess the mitigative technologies available that can be successfully imbibed in developing countries, such as India.
+Mr. Kamyotra has over 40 years experience working in policy formulation, development of environmental standards, establishment of real time monitoring networks in the areas of air quality, water and noise pollution.
+He has also been responsible for indigenous development of mobile air quality monitoring van.

 Mr. Kamyotra has been a member of various National Policy Planning Committees and various environmental committees constituted by the Honorable Supreme Court and the National Green Tribunal.
 He has a number of publications to his credit He has been the country’s representative in various international conferences and committees focusing on sustainable development in developing countries particulary ASEAN and the SAARC region.
-He is a member of Asia Pacific Clean Air Programme and the Organisation for Economic Cooperation and Development’s Committee on BAT .
+He is a member of APCAP, the OECD Committee on Standards Development and Facilitator for Male Declaration.
+He has travelled widely both in India and abroad, coordinating various European and Canadian bilateral programmes and projects to assess the mitigative technologies available that can be successfully imbibed in developing countries, such as India.